goetas/twital/doc/en/source/templates.rst

 (by default are allowed also ``.twital.xml``, ``.twital.html``, ``.twital.*`` or more generally any filename that ends with ``.twital`` or contains ``.twital.``).

-A Twital template basically is a Twig template that take advantage of the Natural HTML/XML tree structure (avoiding redundant control flow instructions).
+A Twital template basically is a Twig template that take advantage of the natural HTML/XML tree structure (avoiding redundant control flow instructions).

 All expressions are completely Twig compatible, just control flow structures (Twig calls them `tags`) are